electron/electron/README.md

 ## Downloads

-Prebuilt binaries of atom-shell for Linux, Window and Mac can be found on the [releases](https://github.com/atom/atom-shell/releases) page.
+Prebuilt binaries of atom-shell for Linux, Windows and Mac can be found on the [releases](https://github.com/atom/atom-shell/releases) page.

 ## Documentation